pradoantonio/car-insurance-simulator/README.md

 ```

 ## Running Unit Tests
 This project uses `pytest` for unit testing, with tests located in the `tests/` directory.
-Tests are intended for development use.

 Follow these instructions to run the tests and generate an HTML coverage report.
 ```bash
 poetry run pytest tests/ --cov=src --cov-report=html
 ```

 After running the command, an HTML coverage report will be generated in the htmlcov/ directory.
 To access it, open htmlcov/index.html in a web browser for a detailed view of test coverage across the src/ module.